odepoint/PurePursuitSimulation/README.md

 # Thanks

-My friend [Liam](https://github.com/hpst3r) for bouncing ideas off with me, and refactoring the makefile to be multiplatform.
+My friend [Liam](https://github.com/hpst3r) for letting me bounce ideas off of him, and refactoring the makefile to be multiplatform.